antarctica/bas-air-unit-network-dataset/README.md

         └── 00_NETWORK_2022_07_08.gpx
 ```

-* the `output/` directory contains files for use in GPS devices and as print-outs, organised by file type (CSV, GPX
+* the `output/` directory contains files for use in GPS devices and as print-outs, organised by file type
-  and FPL)
-* the `input.gpx` file contains routes and waypoints *exported* from Garmin BaseCamp to be *imported* into the Air
+* the `input.gpx` GPX file contains routes and waypoints *exported* from an editor to be *imported* into the GeoPackage
-  Unit Network utility
-* the `bas-air-unit-network-dataset.gpkg` file is a GeoPackage used internally by the Air Unit Network utility
+* the `bas-air-unit-network-dataset.gpkg` GeoPackage file used internally by the Air Unit Network utility for storage

 #### Access control